dheerajroy/blockchain/README.md

 # BlockChain
 This is a simple implementation of blockchain in python where you can create, view and validate the blockchain.
-This blockchain is made interactive with the help of Fast API
+This is made interactive with the help of Fast API

 ### Note: